ialbluwi/11102-f25/lessons/strings.md

     return True
 ```

-**FOLLOW-UP QUESTION 1.** Can you write the above code using a for-loop?
+**Follow-up question 1.** Can you write the above code using a for-loop?

 {% include expandable-code.html
 title="Solution"